internaloha/documentation/docs/overview/motivation.md

 ---

 ## Overview

 The InternAloha project results from student feedback regarding our original implementation of "Internship" opportunities in RadGrad.
-RadGrad can only provide information about a relatively small number of "curated" local internships, since each opportunity must be manually entered into the system by a faculty member, advisor, or administrator.
-After deployment, use, and evaluation of RadGrad during year one, we discovered that our current support for internships does not meet the needs of students, but could be augmented to provide a more scalable and efficient solution.
+Previous versions of RadGrad could only provide information about a relatively small number of "curated" local internships, since each opportunity must be manually entered into the system by a faculty member, advisor, or administrator.
+After deployment, use, and evaluation of RadGrad, we discovered that our current support for internships does not meet the needs of students, but could be augmented to provide a more scalable and efficient solution.

+InternAloha is our response to these findings.
+InternAloha is an automated system for collecting internship listings from a variety of public sites and making them available within RadGrad.

 ## Barriers